The magnetar model's energy crisis for a prolific repeating fast radio burst source: Abstract

 \section{Abstract}

-\bfseries \boldmath Magnetars are widely considered to be the central engine of fast radio bursts (FRBs), capable of driving coherent radio emission through magnetic energy release.
-The accumulation of burst energy can be employed as a probe to reveal the nature of FRB energy engine.
-Current observations of repeaters have not yet provided sufficient constraints on the magnetic energy budget for magnetar models.
-Here we report 11,553 bursts detected from the hyper-active repeating source FRB 20240114A over 214 days during a recent active episode, with a peak burst rate as high as 729 hr$^{-1}$, above the detection threshold of the monitoring observations using Five-hundred-meter Aperture Spherical radio Telescope (FAST).
-This represents the largest recorded burst sample from a single FRB source, comprising more than four times as many bursts as any previously known repeater and exceeding the cumulative total of all published bursts to date.
-Assuming a typical value of radio efficiency of $10^{-4}$ and a beaming factor of 0.1, the estimated total isotropic burst energy of this source exceeds 86\% of the dipolar magnetic energy of a typical magnetar with a polar surface magnetic field of $10^{15}$ G and a radius of $10^6$ cm.
-The total energy release of this source is about one and a half orders of magnitude higher than that of other known repeaters.
-We further provide the most stringent lower limit of $\bf{4.7\times10^{32}}$ G~cm$^3$ on the magnetic moment of the underlying magnetar.
-The findings suggest that either the central engine emits with exceptionally high radio efficiency, possesses a small beaming factor, or it should be a more powerful compact object than typically considered in current magnetar models.
+Fast radio bursts (FRBs) are widely considered to originate from magnetars that power the explosion through releasing magnetic energy.
+Active repeating FRBs have been seen to produce hundreds of bursts per hour and can stay active for months, thus may provide stringent constraints on the energy budget of FRBs' central engine.
+Within a time span of 214 days, we detected 11,553 bursts from the hyper-active FRB 20240114A that reached a peak burst rate of 729 hr$^{-1}$.
+This is the largest burst sample from any single FRB source, exceeding the cumulative total of all published bursts from all known FRBs to date.
+Assuming typical values of radio efficiency and beaming factor, the estimated total isotropic burst energy of this source exceeds 86\% of the dipolar magnetic energy of a typical magnetar.
+The total released energy from this source exceeds that of other known repeaters by about one and a half orders of magnitude, yielding the most stringent lower limit of $\bf{4.7\times10^{32}}$ G~cm$^3$ for the magnetar's magnetic moment.
+The source remained active at the end of this observation campaign.
+Our findings thus require either the FRB's central magnetar engine's possessing exceptionally high emission efficiency or a more powerful compact object than a typical magnetar.